saphcarter/italian_3200_project/Project_Acceptance_Test.md

 The data would be collected using an online form presented on a laptop.
 The data collected would be annonymous.
 Once data is collected, the results will be analysed to make decisions to improve the usability and likeability of the self evaluation system.</br>

+Data would be recorded as ordinal data (Strongly Disagree, Disagree, Neutral, Agree, Strongly Agree)</br>

+Example Questions:
+1. I feel that the generated score is a good representation of similarity.
+2. The score out of 100 is easy to understand.

 # Test 2